Moqume/Background-Manager-WP/readme.txt

 * Public BETA release of the plugin

 == Upgrade Notice ==

+= 1.1.6.1 =
+An upgrade to this version is only required if certain screen elements, such as links or menus, are "missing"

 = 1.1 =
 Version 1.1 introduces many new features and changes.
 Before upgrading, it is highly recommended to visit the official website and read about the changes and how they may impact your website.